-written by Mike Fail, originally published on The Lemon Of Troy January 24, 2017.
+Originally published on The Lemon of Troy January 24, 2017.
 Reprinted with permission from the author.

 For context, before I really go any further I just want to express my concern with people saying “You can always talk to me if you’re feeling rough” or whatever variation you see regularly.
 I don’t think a lot of folks I’ve encountered in recent years understand that just because you say that means it will happen and that I expect you to listen hypothetically.
 It’s just an important aspect of framing a relationship and the components that can go into it.
 The overall message is great: combat the stigmas surrounding mental illnesses, but it’s crucial that we’re emphasizing education as well.

 Even if you mean well I probably don’t trust you and if I’m going to talk to you it’s likely because I have a pre-existing relationship with you that is established.
 I think expressing that, specifically is a big thing that’s missing.
 It’s really possible – and I am strictly speaking from my personal experiences here – that a part of the reason why friends have issues opening up on days like today or in general is the lack of established trust.
 Primarily around safe spaces.
 That also means that if you’re struggling or someone you know is struggling the last thing you want is someone prying and repeatedly giving you what seems to be canned responses.